tensorflow/docs/site/en/api_docs/python/tf/contrib/integrate/odeint_fixed.md

     `y`.
 The initial time point should be the first element of this sequence, and each time must be larger than the previous time.
 May have any floating point dtype.
+* <b>`dt`</b>: 0-D or 1-D Tensor providing time step suggestion to be used on time integration intervals in `t`.
+1-D Tensor should provide values for all intervals, must have 1 less element than that of `t`.
+    If given a 0-D Tensor, the value is interpreted as time step suggestion same for all intervals.
+If passed None, then time step is set to be the t[1:] - t[:-1].
+Defaults to None.
+The actual step size is obtained by insuring an integer number of steps per interval, potentially reducing the time step.
 * <b>`method`</b>: One of 'midpoint' or 'rk4'.
 * <b>`name`</b>: Optional name for the resulting operation.